Masterplan

 The Kew site of Trinity Grammar School presents both opportunities and challenges in optimising the student experience.

-Establishing defined Junior Years (ELC – Year 4), Middle Years (Years 5-8) and Senior Years (Years 10-12) Precincts, supported by a Year 9 Village, a Recital Hall, and a dedicated Sports and Community Centre on Cotham Road, reflects our desire to enhance a sense of belonging and place for our young people.
+Establishing defined Junior Years (ELC – Year 4), Middle Years (Years 5-8) and Senior Years (Years 10-12) Precincts, supported by a Year 9 Village, a Recital Hall, and a dedicated Sports and School Community Centre on Cotham Road, reflects our desire to enhance a sense of belonging and place for our young people.

 The reimagined built environment is a combination of adaptive re-use, refurbishments and bespoke new builds, with hubs dedicated to prototypes for learning.